 Fibroids are common among women between 30 and 50.
 They’re node-like growths that form on your uterus and come with an assortment of side effects.
 What’s uncommon, however, is fibroid cancer.
 It’s a rare disease that’s usually related to other types of cancer that you may have had.
 Benign fibroids do not turn into malignant ones.
 But these fibrous tumors can be very painful, even debilitating for some women, which is why you need expert treatment from a fibroid and vein specialist like Dr. George Bolotin.
 Call the Astra Fibroid Treatment Specialists in Brooklyn, NY if you experience any uncomfortable symptoms in your abdomen.
 Early detection is always the best course of action.

 A fibroid tumor is a muscular growth that forms on the wall of your uterus, either inside your uterus or outside it, in your abdominal cavity.
-For some women, just a single tumor forms, but in others, a group of tumors accumulate and grow.
+For some women, just a single tumor forms, but in others, a group of tumors accumulates and grows.
 The size of the tumors also varies, depending on the individual and how long they’re left untreated.
 Fibroids can be as small as a seed or as big a grapefruit.
 The majority of fibroid tumors are non-cancerous or benign.
 Fewer than one in 1,000 turn out to be malignant.

 An early diagnosis at the Brooklyn-based practice of Astra Fibroid Treatment Specialists determines the most effective treatment for fibroid tumors.
 Dr. George Bolotin and his team leverage the latest medical technology to find the source of your symptoms.
 They combat vein problems as well as fibroid conditions by using Interventional Radiology techniques and technologies.

 While most women don’t show any symptoms, others suffer a range of debilitating symptoms that can differ.
 Your symptoms are often based on the location, cause, size and number of the fibroids.
 Symptoms most commonly associated with fibroids, both malignant and benign, include: